pagkly/Zed/Investopedia3/How an Escrow Agreement Works.md

 How an Escrow Agreement Works
 ## What Is an Escrow Agreement?

 An escrow agreement is a contract that outlines the terms and conditions between parties involved, and the responsibility of each.
-Escrow agreements generally involve an independent third party, called an [escrow agent](https://www.investopedia.com/terms/e/escrow_agent.asp), who holds an asset of value until the specified conditions of the contract are met.
+Escrow agreements generally involve an independent third party, called an [[escrow agent]](https://www.investopedia.com/terms/e/escrow_agent.asp), who holds an asset of value until the specified conditions of the contract are met.
 However, they should fully outline the conditions for all parties involved.

 ### Key Takeaways